aridjayarecipes/cutesrecipes.web.app/content/post/2333-easiest-way-to-make-super-quick-homemade-tacos-treat.md

 ##### Instructions to make Tacos Treat:

 1. For Tacos Shell:Melt dark chocolate in microwave for a minute.
-1. Now add fruit essence in melted chocolate and pour it in your muffin&#39;s paper cup.
+1. Now add fruit essence in melted chocolate and pour it in your muffin's paper cup.
 1. Let it freeze for 2-3 minutes in refrigerator.
 After that separate the paper from the shell.
 1. Your Chocolate Tacos shell is ready.
 1. Icecream: - Mix all the ingredients (of Icecream) simultaneously.
 Let it freeze in refrigerator for 5-6 hours. - Your Icecream is ready!!
-1. Tacos&#39; Topping: - Decorate your Tacos as per your preference.
+1. Tacos' Topping: - Decorate your Tacos as per your preference.
 1. Here I put a layer of whipped cream, then Mango Slices, then again whipped cream, then nuts and fruits and at last put a layer of an ice-cream, mango,etc...
 1. Finally!Your Tacos Treat is ready.